shimaa83/data_analysis_thanwayaAma/README.md

 - do EDA for the data
 ## Visualization:
 - power BI or tableau  or
-- Selenium library in python
+- streamlit library in python